Hawks vs. Bucks odds, prediction, spread, time: 2026 NBA picks for Wednesday, March 4 from proven model

 SportsLine's model reveals its Atlanta Hawks vs. Milwaukee Bucks predictions and Wednesday NBA picks

 Tipoff from Fiserv Forum in Milwaukee is set for 9:30 p.m.
 ET.
-The Bucks lead the all-time series 122-120, including a 112-110 win on Jan.
-19. The Bucks are a 1.5-point favorite in the latest Hawks vs. Bucks odds from.
-DraftKings Sportsbook, while the over/under for total points scored is 233.5.
+The Bucks are a 1.5-point favorite in the latest Hawks vs. Bucks odds from.
+DraftKings Sportsbook, while the over/under for total points scored is 232.5.
 Before making any Hawks vs. Bucks picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: